 - Cheaper for both payers and receivers

-Furthermore, innovations in the PayTech space comes in two categories:
+Furthermore, innovations in the PayTech space come in two categories:

 - The centralized model.
-Which includes digital wallets such as PayPal, PayTM, AliPay, or Apple Pay, which use established technologies and usually involve taking on some forms of a financial intermediary role, such as customer authentication or providing an easier user interface than incumbents.
+This includes digital wallets such as PayPal, Paytm, AliPay, or Apple Pay, which use established technologies and usually involve taking on some form of a financial intermediary role, such as customer authentication or providing an easier user interface than incumbents.
 In addition, there are other centralized innovations where newly integrated systems developed from scratch are born such as the case of m-Pesa in Africa.